wcventure/FuzzingPaper/README.md

 In this work, we propose \textit{Almost Correct Invariants} as an automated strategy for synthesizing inductive invariants for such ``open" programs.
 We adopt an active learning strategy where a data-driven learner proposes candidate invariants.
 In deviation from prior work that attempt to \textit{verify} invariants, we attempt to \textit{falsify} the invariants: we reduce the falsification problem to a set of reachability checks on non-deterministic programs; we ride on the success of modern fuzzers to answer these reachability queries.
 Our tool, $\textit{ACHAR}$, automatically synthesizes inductive invariants that are sufficient to prove the correctness of the target programs.
 We compare $\textit{ACHAR}$ with a state-of-the-art invariant synthesis tool that employs theorem proving on formulae built over the program source.
 Though $\textit{ACHAR}$ is without strong soundness guarantees, our experiments show that even when we provide almost no access to the program source, $\textit{ACHAR}$ outperforms the state-of-the-art invariant generator that has complete access to the source.
 We also evaluate $\textit{ACHAR}$ on programs that current invariant synthesis engines cannot handle programs that invoke external library calls, inline assembly, and queries to convolution neural networks; $\textit{ACHAR}$ successfully infers the necessary inductive invariants within a reasonable time.

-### ?AFL: Non-intrusive Feedback-driven Fuzzing for Microcontroller Firmware (ICSE 2022)
+### ¦ÌAFL: Non-intrusive Feedback-driven Fuzzing for Microcontroller Firmware (ICSE 2022)

 * <img src="image/pdf_24px.png">[Paper](https://arxiv.org/pdf/2202.03013.pdf)